Overview

 Impetus

-While the previous iterations improved the technical infrastructure and broadened access to music, they still depended largely on adults to select what was played.
-In practice, this meant that the shared musical experience often began with an adult opening a phone interface and choosing a song.
-For very young children, this limited their ability to participate meaningfully in initiating those moments of connection.
+While earlier iterations improved the technical infrastructure of the system, they still depended largely on adults to initiate the shared musical experience.
+In practice, this meant that moments of connection often began with an adult opening a phone interface and choosing a song.

 What this prototype explored